 The phase-gate process requires a review of each project stage before moving on to the next.
 Specific criteria must be met to determine the success of each phase.
-This helps the acquiring companies reviewing hundreds of potential M&A targets find the best deal.
+This helps the acquiring companies review hundreds of potential M&A targets to find the best deal.
 Setting clear criteria for what makes a target eligible enables you to maintain focus on your organizational needs and strategy.

 Without defining clear parameters, your team may waste resources going after candidates that do not align with the M&A strategy.
 Typically, there are three main decision points in the pre-merger M&A phase-gate process:

 - Strategy approval: You decide whether a deal candidate fits your company's strategy.
 You do this based on the alignment of values, goals, and other critical factors, such as increased revenue or percentage gain in market share.

 - Negotiation approval: After you have assessed your candidates, you must decide whether to start negotiations with any of them.
 Based on your review of their financial information, confirm that your objectives for a deal remain realistic.
 At this phase-gate, you set a target price for a transaction.

 - Deal approval: This decision point is your final yes/no review, where you seek definitive agreement from your board and management.
 At this point, you are beyond questions about strategic fit and valuation.
 You seek approval of other details, most of which depend on the nature and goal of your transaction.